ganmor/react-core-list/README.md

 Caveats :
 ------
-- There is still some optimization to be made on the boundaries
+- When hiting the bottom of the list we need to adjust this size according to real elements height
+- no support of ie, it just a matter of adding the ms prefix in the transform
-- We should be able to make it work on the window ( as opposed to inside a div with overflow scroll )
+- only support div overflow scroll, it should work while scrolling on the window